The Great Cloud Exodus: Part I

 1. Espionage and Oversight

-IT expert Bert Hubert sharply noted: 'It is not technically difficult for the American government to eavesdrop.'
+IT expert Bert Hubert sharply noted: 'It is technically not difficult for the American government to eavesdrop.'
 With the changing political winds in Washington, this access can be used as a political pressure tool.
-Access to internal policy documents on trade, defense, or economic strategy can directly undermine the Dutch negotiating position.
+Insight into internal policy documents on trade, defense, or economic strategy can directly undermine the Dutch negotiating position.

 2. Continuity and Availability (The 'Kill Switch')

-The Netherlands Court of Audit released a devastating report in January 2025: the government has lost control over its ICT and data due to a thoughtless and too rapid flight to the cloud, without adequate exit strategies.
+The Dutch Court of Audit released a damning report in January 2025: the State has lost control over its ICT and data due to a thoughtless and too rapid flight to the cloud, without adequate exit strategies.

 This is the first part of the series 'The Great Cloud Exodus', in collaboration with Michel Heinst from Tech Outlet.
 The remaining parts will be published on the website in the coming weeks.